mthpower/blog/content/002-making-this-blog.md

 CATEGORY_SAVE_AS = 'category/{slug}.html'
 TAG_URL = 'tag/{slug}'
 TAG_SAVE_AS = 'tag/{slug}.html'
+ARCHIVES_SAVE_AS = 'archives/index.html'
 ```
-You can look at the source for both the blog and the theme on my Github.
+You can look at the source for both the [blog](https://github.com/mthpower/blog) and the [theme](https://github.com/mthpower/blue-penguin) on my Github.